MLB Rumors: Jacob deGrom Came Into Training Camp Throwing Harder Than Ever, And The Mets Seem Worried About It

 As the New York Post reported, Callaway acknowledged that pitchers can be a bit anxious to get back on the mound in spring training and that it can be difficult to control their velocity.
 Though deGrom’s fastball regularly reaches the high 90s during the season, it’s not normally that high to start February games.

 “I’m sure [Monday] it’s going to be 100 and I am going to be panicking,” Callaway said, referring to the game that Noah Syndergaard will be starting to begin the week.

 “But that’s who these guys are, they are such competitors, and their arms are ridiculous.
 They are not overthrowing to go get that, it’s nice and easy, but it still scares a manager or pitching coach when you see that velocity.”

-Jacob deGrom has been trying to keep the magic he found last season, when he had a stellar 1.70 ERA.
-He started playing catch in October, which the New York Post noted was much earlier than normal for him, and hoped to be able to keep the same arm mechanics that he had in 2018.
+Jacob deGrom has been trying to keep the magic he found last season when he had a stellar 1.70 ERA.
+He started playing catch in October, which the New York Post noted was much earlier than normal for him and hoped to be able to keep the same arm mechanics that he had in 2018.

 But the hard-throwing start to spring training seems to have caused some worry within the New York Mets, who are likely worried about deGrom suffering an injury after an already busier-than-normal offseason.